Dynamic Internal Table

 ENDDO.

-* Append to the dynamic internal table
+* Append to the

-APPEND <fs_dyntable> TO <t_dyntable>.
+<fs_dyntable> TO <t_dyntable>.

-Displaying dynamic internal table using Grid.
+dynamic internal table using Grid.

-DATA: wa_cat LIKE LINE OF fs_fldcat.
+DATA: wa_cat LIKE LINE

-DO p_cols TIMES.
+DO p_cols

 CLEAR wa_cat.